 Demonstrations and Disinformation

 ACLED data show that the overwhelming majority of demonstrations associated with the BLM movement have been peaceful.
-Approximately 94% of all pro-BLM demonstrations have been peaceful, with 6% involving reports of violence, clashes with police, vandalism, looting, or other destructive activity.
-In the remaining 6%, it is not clear who instigated the violent or destructive activity.4ACLED aims to code the most objective aspects of conflict and protest reporting, while limiting the more subjective aspects.
+Approximately 94% of all pro-BLM demonstrations have been non-violent, with 6% involving reports of violence, clashes with police, vandalism, looting, or other destructive activity.
+Of that remaining 6%, it is not clear who instigated the violent or destructive activity.4ACLED aims to code the most objective aspects of conflict and protest reporting, while limiting the more subjective aspects.
 The latter aspects — such as ‘who threw the first punch,’ for example — can be the most biased components of reporting.
 Limiting to the objective aspects — e.g. what occurred, who was there, where did it occur, when did it occur, was there any report of violence or destructive activity — allows for greater reliability of the data.
 This means, however, that it is not possible to determine who initiated the violence or destructive activity that might have happened at a demonstration using the variables that ACLED codes.
 When this information is available, it is included in the ‘Notes’ column of events.
 Users can review the ‘Notes’ to parse out such distinctions in certain events, but should remain cognizant of the fact that reporting on this point is often incomplete, and aware of possible bias in such reporting when included given its subjective nature.
 While some cases of violence or looting have been provoked by demonstrators, other events have escalated as a result of aggressive police action, intervention from right-wing armed groups, and individual car-ramming attacks (see next section).
 In contrast to the BLM movement, demonstrations involving right-wing militias or militant social movements (MSMs) — such as the Proud Boys, Oath Keepers, or the Three Percenters, among others — have turned violent or destructive over twice as often, or nearly 14% of the time (see graph below).

 Initial surveys of American adults pointed to widespread support for the BLM movement across racial and political lines.
 According to a Pew survey, 67% of all adults — including 60% of white Americans, 86% of Black Americans, and 40% of Republicans — surveyed between 4 June and 10 June 2020, during the immediate aftermath of Floyd’s killing, supported the movement (Pew Research, 12 June 2020).
 Yet public approval waned over the ensuing months.
 By September 2020, support dropped to 55% of all adults, with less than half of white Americans and 19% of Republicans supporting the movement.
 Only among Black Americans did support increase, by 1% (Pew Research, 16 September 2020).